 When I see this belief in my students, it worries me.
 Not all of them think this way, of course, but plenty do.
 These students obsess over encoding messages and symbols into their work, and want their stories to make big generalized philosophical statements about life, the universe, and everything.
 Inevitably, this goal leads to a story with thin, unconvincing characters and an absence of genuine emotion.
-They've put more effort into creating the labyrinth than creating complex compelling characters.
+They've put more effort into encoding their clues than creating compelling characters.
 It’s also really hard to write a story like this!
 It leads the author to think in circles, second-guess everything, and doubt their own work.
 Will a reader get this?
 Will they interpret this symbol wrong?
-Does this thing have too many potential meanings?
+Does this image have too many potential meanings?

 My students have usually taken multiple literature courses, but have not taken a creative writing class before.
 I can only conclude that they went astray during those lit classes.
 Literary scholarship and criticism are not about decoding hidden messages.
 A BA in literature will not help you get to the center of the labyrinth.
 But I understand why students feel this way, and why that feeling leads some students who love literature to become so frustrated with their courses they reject literature as a discipline.
 I know because I was one of those students.

 As an undergraduate at the University of Florida I wanted to write novels but it seemed my literature classes were really political science classes in disguise — novels were presented as political manifestos rather than works of art.
 At the center of the labyrinth was a political message.

 I don’t think my English professors at UF were bad professors.
-In fact, when I look back most of them were phenomenal professors.
+In fact, when I look back most of them were great.
 The problem was, I didn’t understand the purposes and methods of literary scholarship and criticism and I didn’t know what I was supposed to be doing.

 This is how things go awry in the literature department.